health and safety

 Drug and Alcohol Abuse

 ATSU encourages a wellness model for the entire institution and seeks to ensure the safety of all individuals at the institution.
 ATSU recognizes its responsibility to support and promote activity that prevents disease and minimizes health risks.
-The following links cover standards of conduct that clearly prohibit the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on the instition's property or as part of any of the institition's activities.
-Included are descriptions of applicable legal sanctions under state, local, and federal law; health risks; associated Unviersity sanctions; and available treatment options.
+The University Student Handbook, along with the ATSU Drug-Free and Alcohol-Free Workplace Policy (#90-324) include the standards of conduct that clearly prohibit the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on the institution's property or as part of any of the institution's activities.
+The ATSU Drug and Alcohol Abuse and Prevention Policy may be found in the University Student Handbook and includes descriptions of applicable legal sanctions under state, local, and federal law; health risks; associated University sanctions; and available treatment options.
+The policy begins on page 25 of the Handbook.

 Students enrolled at A.T.
 Still University of Health Sciences are expected to adhere to a standard of behavior consistent with the standards of the institution.
 Compliance with institutional rules and regulations and city, state, and federal laws is expected.